sergii-osaulenko/osaulenko_nosql_3/RUN.md

 ## Submission

 The main explanatory document is `README.md`.

+For Part 5 visualization evidence, `queries/part5_gds.cypher` contains explicit Browser visualization queries that should be run before the cleanup statements.
+The corresponding verified screenshots are stored in `evidence/`.
 It contains:
 - answers to the original questions;
 - practical results;
 - algorithm interpretations;